LLNL/Silo/docs/subsets.md

   A null-pointer terminated array of pointers to strings specifying the pathnames of regions in the mrg tree for the associated mesh where the variable is defined.
   If there is no mrg tree associated with the mesh, the names specified here will be assumed to be material names of the material object associated with the mesh.
 The last pointer in the array must be `NULL` and is used to indicate the end of the list of names.

-  All of Silo’s `DBPutXxxvar()` calls support the `DBOPT_REGION_PNAMES` option to specify the variable on only some region(s) of the associated mesh.
+  All of Silo's `DBPutXxxvar()` calls support the `DBOPT_REGION_PNAMES` option to specify the variable on only some region(s) of the associated mesh.
   However, the use of the option has implications regarding the ordering of the values in the `vars[]` arrays passed into the `DBPutXxxvar()` functions.
   This section explains the ordering requirements.

   Ordinarily, when the `DBOPT_REGION_PNAMES` option is not being used, the order of the values in the vars arrays passed here is considered to be one-to-one with the order of the nodes (for `DB_NODECENT` centering) or zones (for `DB_ZONECENT` centering) of the associated mesh.
   However, when the `DBOPT_REGION_PNAMES` option is being used, the order of values in the `vars[]` is determined by other conventions described below.

-  If the `DBOPT_REGION_PNAMES` option references regions in an MRG tree, the ordering is one-to-one with the groupel’s identified in the groupel map segment(s) (of the same groupel type as the variable’s centering) associated with the region(s); all of the segment(s), in order, of the groupel map of the first region, then all of the segment(s) of the groupel map of the second region, and so on.
+  If the `DBOPT_REGION_PNAMES` option references regions in an MRG tree, the ordering is one-to-one with the groupel's identified in the groupel map segment(s) (of the same groupel type as the variable's centering) associated with the region(s); all of the segment(s), in order, of the groupel map of the first region, then all of the segment(s) of the groupel map of the second region, and so on.
   If the set of groupel map segments for the regions specified include the same groupel multiple times, then the `vars[]` arrays will wind up needing to include the same value, multiple times.

   The preceding ordering convention works because the ordering is explicitly represented by the order in which groupels are identified in the groupel maps.